-We have the option to offer places in school to children who don't meet the Department for Education's definition of 'vulnerable', where there are safeguarding concerns .This will include children with Early Help Plans, children going through the process of an EHCP or children who would be less vulnerable in school due to circumstance at home.
-We will work with parents/carers to do this.
-If these children will not be attending school, we will put a contact plan in place, as explained in section 10 below.
+We have an option to offer places in school to children who do not meet the Department for Education's definition of 'vulnerable' when a safeguarding concern exists.
+This will include a child with Early Help Plans, a child going through the process of an EHCP, or a child who would be less vulnerable in school due to circumstance at home.
+We will work with parents/carers.
+If a child will not attend school, we will put a contact plan in place, as explained in section 10 below.